The-Compiler/cfps/2019-04-24-Europython.md

 Note that the structure of the workshop is similar to the ones I've given at Europython 2015 and 2016 in Bilbao.

+Basic Python OOP knowledge (e.g. what a class/instance is) is required.

 ### Abstract (short version)